Shall-We-Dance/GRIP-seq/README.md

   bash preprocess.sh ${ANALYSIS_DIR} ${GENOME_DIR}
   ```

-  This script will process the fastq files by fastp.
-Then mapping reads to genome using STAR.
+  This script processes the FASTQ files using fastp and then maps the reads to the genome using STAR.

-  We will use an ID call `current` by defalut, to specify, run:
+  We will use an ID called `current` by defalut, to specify, run:

   ```sh
   bash preprocess.sh ${ANALYSIS_DIR} ${GENOME_DIR} ${ID}